ndah-e/Natural-language-processing-course/README.md

-# Natural language process Course - AIMS Senegal
+# NLP Course - AIMS Senegal
-Course materials for introduction to natural language processing
+Course materials for the introduction to natural language processing